menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 **To change the appliance name**:

 1. Go to the :guilabel:`Service Management` tab on the :guilabel:`Admin` page.
-2. In the filtering sidebar, select :guilabel:`Appliances`, then locate the specific appliance you wish to edit.
+2. In the filtering sidebar, select :guilabel:`Appliances`, then select the specific appliance you wish to edit.
 3. On the :guilabel:`Action` menu, select :guilabel:`Edit appliance`.
 You can also access this option on the Row menu by clicking :guilabel:`...`.
 4. Modify the appliance's name, and/or IP address (optional).